johnpuddephatt/turveyworld/src/pages/yoga.md

 ### Sheng Yoga

 Monthly classes for refugee and asylum seeking women.
-In collaboration with LASSAN.
+In collaboration with LASSN.
 Space generously donated by Sheng Yoga.